 Step 2.
 Collect the items that are already working for you.
 These items can be used to create a style guide to pass off to a team member or a designer for direction.
 No matter who is working on your new brand elements you’ll want to give them some direction.
 The best way to do this is by passing off the items that currently represent your brand in a way that you are pleased with.
 Once I decided to use the willow pattern I then collected items I already have that worked well with the pattern.
 This included a set of antique chairs with a small round table, a white wooden giraffe I purchased in college, and a small dresser that was my mom’s when she was a child.

 Step 3.
-Sort through the items that are working for you and list out what specifically is working.
+Identify and list what is working.
 It may be the brand colors, fonts, photographs, illustrations, or marketing copy.
 You may like parts of your logo the best.
 Now is the time to identify these pieces by making a list.
 Review your list and see how you might apply what is working to the items that are holding you back.
 This eliminates questions, saves time, and ultimately ensures that your unique style and voice is represented.
 I decided that what I loved the most about my pattern design was the peach and green color scheme and the botanical design.
 That gave me a starting point.
 From there I created a Pinterest board that includes the images above.
 Many of the items I have pinned on my board ended up in my nursery.

 I’m confident that if you create your wish list, collect your successful brand materials, and list out the attributes that are currently working you’ll begin to see a positive shift in your marketing efforts.
 If you’re looking for help with your wish list click here to schedule a brainstorm session.